J1 Visa Information

-Candidates who are between the ages of 13 and 80 are required to attend an interview at the U.S. embassy/consulate.
-As the waiting times for a visa appointment can vary we encourage you to apply for your interview as soon as possible.
-When you have your interview at the U.S. embassy/consulate it is very important that you bring with you:
+Candidates who are between the age of 13 and 80 are required to attend an interview at the U.S. embassy/consulate.
+As the waiting times for a visa appointment can vary, we encourage you to apply for your interview as soon as possible.
+When you have your interview at the U.S. embassy/consulate it is essential that you bring with you:

 - The DS-160 Form confirmation

-- Your passport which must be valid in the USA for at least 6 month after the intended end date of your program
+- Your passport which must be valid in the USA for at least 6 months after the intended end date of your program.

-When you have your interview at the U.S. embassy/consulate it is very important that you show that you have binding ties in your home country and that you have no plans to abandon them and are only in the USA for a temporary period.
+When you have your interview at the U.S. embassy/consulate, it is essential that you show that you have binding ties in your home country and that you have no plans to abandon them and are only in the USA for a temporary period.